 LORD NELSON Sweet Pea Seeds

 Extremely fragrant, dark blue blooms on 6-8 foot tall vines.
-Combines beautifully with Henry Eckford and Miss Wilmott sweet peas.
+Combines beautifully with Miss Wilmott sweet peas.
 An English heirloom sweet pea introduced in 1907.

 STREAMER ORANGE Sweet Pea Seeds

 Extra large, highly fragrant, orange flowers streaked in white.
 Each stem holds four 2-inch flowers.
 They are superb for cutting.
 Vines grow 5-6 feet tall.

 DWARF SWEET PEA SEEDS

 SUGAR 'N SPICE

 A wonderfully fragrant, dwarf sweet pea perfect for planting in containers or hanging baskets.
 Blooms form from each leaf node, create a brilliant ball of color in both solids and bicolors.
 Growth is naturally neat and compact, to 7 inches tall and wide.
 Pinching is not needed.
 Be sure to place Sugar n Spice near a window or sitting area to best enjoy the spicy perfume.